 The US are known for their gambling-related laws and the fact that it is somewhat legal in some countries, while illegal in others.
 Some types of gambling are legal while others really aren’t.
-A person can get confused if they do not really know the information and online do not give you enough information to know exactly what you can and cannot do.
+A person can get confused if they do not really know the information about exactly what you can and cannot do, for example, when it comes to using a betting bonus code.

 If you’re wondering about gambling in the US, take note of some of the peculiar applications of their laws and exceptions from it.